MalditoBarbudo/solarized_sddm_theme/README.md

 I use this colors almost everywhere so, why not in the greeter? ;)

 ## Dependencies
 This theme relies in `Fontawesome` font.
-If you try this, make sure that they are installed in your system.
-In arch this font can be installed from
+If you try this, make sure that it is installed in your system.
+In archlinux this font can be installed from aur:
-aur:

 - [ttf-font-awesome](https://aur.archlinux.org/packages/ttf-font-awesome)